OCR-D/gt-repo-template/README.md

 * Create a repository for your Ground Truth data publication.
 Click on the [**Use this Template**](/../../generate) button.
 * Save your data to the repository.
-Your data should be stored in the **Data folder**.
-See the **[Organization of folders and files in the Repo](https://github.com/OCR-D/gt-repo-template/blob/main/README.md#--organization-of-folders-and-files-in-the-gt-repo)**.
+Your data should be stored in the **Data directory**.
+See the **[Organization of directories and files in the Repo](https://github.com/OCR-D/gt-repo-template/blob/main/README.md#--organization-of-directories-and-files-in-the-gt-repo)**.
 * The creation of a **README.md file is not necessary**.
 * The **README.md file** is at first created automatically and can be expanded manually in **a subsequent step**.
 * The **LICENSE.md** file should match the license of your data.
 Use [Choose an open source license](https://choosealicense.com/non-software/) to assign the suitable license.